|Research Connecting Organ Damage with Blood Sugar Level|

 However, since those "other" health issues may be heart disease and high blood pressure which may be caused by high blood sugars, this is still a very important finding.

 Note also that the GTT in this study used only 50 grams, not the 75 g that has become standard over the last several decades.
-This makes the result even more significant because the lower dose of glucose probably yielded a curve more similar to food intake than the ultra high 75 gram GTT does.
+So subjects with high readings in this study would have probably seen even higher readings on a standard glucose tolerance test.
+However, it is possible that their results were more similar to what would be seen in the more accurate meal test.

 Post-challenge blood glucose concentration and stroke mortality rates in non-diabetic men in London: 38-year follow-up of the original Whitehall prospective cohort study G. D. Batty et al.Diabetologia.Vol 51, Num, July, 2008.